-In 2006, results of a long term study on working show hunter/jumpers was reported.
-This was a crossover study (not double blind or placebo controlled) that evaluated 10 horses over 8 years.
-Before given supplementation with glucosamine and chondroitin, they needed 1.7 joint injections per year.
-About 6 months after beginning the supplement, fewer joint injections (0.85 per year) were needed to maintain the same level of performance .
+In 2006, results of a long term study on working show hunter/jumpers were reported.
+This was a crossover study (not double-blind or placebo-controlled) that evaluated 10 horses over 8 years.
+Before being given supplementation with glucosamine and chondroitin, they needed 1.7 joint injections per year.
+About 6 months after beginning the supplement, fewer joint injections (0.85 per year) were needed to maintain the same level of performance.

-Another important study was carried out by Dr, Hilary Clayton at University of Michigan.
-She conducted a double blind study comparing use of Cortaflex® to placebo in working horses with some degree of stiffness and asymmetric gait.
-She used pressure plates for gait evaluation, and found some improvement in range of motion and smoothness of gait after only 2 weeks of supplement use.
+Another important study was carried out by Dr, Hilary Clayton at the University of Michigan.
+She conducted a double-blind study comparing the use of Cortaflex® to placebo in working horses with some degree of stiffness and asymmetric gait.
+She used pressure plates for gait evaluation and found some improvement in range of motion and smoothness of gait after only 2 weeks of supplement use.
 (Cortaflex® contains precursors of glucosamine and chondroitin.)

 What do you need to remember about arthritis in horses?

 - Choose a joint supplement where the formula has been devised after considering all the latest scientific research.
 An equine joint supplement should contain ingredients which work together, at optimum levels, to support and maintain healthy, flexible and comfortable joint function in horses.

 - Managing joints with adequate nutritional support is wise insurance for maintaining long term healthy function free from pain and disability.